-This course outlines the importance of undertaking the study of human health in relationship to the environment and developmental and environmental changes.
-Fundamental to this study is the understanding that our well-being is supported and dependent on the conservation and integrity of the biosphere.
-Issues in Public Health, ranging from local to global, are at the center of discussion.
-Topics impacting public health that will be integrated into this course include climate change, global warming, biodiversity loss, erosion, land degradation, deforestation, desertification, zoning and planning issues.
+This course is not available for transfer credit from elsewhere.
+This broad survey course outlines the importance of undertaking the study of human health in relationship to the environment and development and environmental changes.
+Issues in Public Health, ranging from local to global, are discussed.
+Topics impacting public health include; climate change, global warming, biodiversity loss, erosion, land degradation, deforestation and desertification.
+Topics required by CIPHI in the Canandian context include zoning and land use planning issues.
+Domestic and international examples of green infrastructure, ecological design, urban forest planning and other topics in relation of public health are studied.